gvwilson/shuttleworth2014/README.md

 To do this, I want to expand Software Carpentry's instructor training to produce two hundred new instructors a year --- instructors who can and will create lessons collaboratively.
-To aid them, I want to build some simple tools for writing and managing lessons that incorporate ideas like code review and discoverability --- ideas that are absent from existing heavyweight standards.
+Those new instructors will help us teach a lot of scientists, but in order to help them reach even more people, I want to build some simple tools for writing and managing lessons.
+These tools will incorporate ideas from open source like code review and discoverability --- ideas that are absent from existing heavyweight approaches geared toward institutionalized learning.
 I want to build some new lessons using those tools, both to try out the tools and because we need material on a wide variety of subjects.
 And finally, I want to record instructors in action and use video annotation so that their peers can learn from them and give them feedback, because I think that will be the most effective way to spread good practices around.

 [cut to Gabriel Devenyi talking about his growth as an instructor]

-I think I'm well qualified to do all of this because Software Carpentry isn't the only collaborative project I've gotten off the ground.
+I think I'm the right person to do this because Software Carpentry isn't the only collaborative project I've gotten off the ground.
 In the early 2000s, I started running project courses for senior undergrads at the University of Toronto.
 By 2009, I had turned that into a program called UCOSP, in which students from universities all across Canada work in distributed teams on open source projects.
-In 2006, I got three dozen of the best programmers in the world to create an award-winning book called "Beautiful Code".
-A couple of years later, I got top researchers in software engineering to describe key results from empirical studies of how people actually program in another book called "Making Software", and more recently, I've been managing a series of books called "The Architecture of Open Source Applications", in which the lead designers of major open source projects describe how their programs are put together.
+In 2006, I brought together three dozen of the best programmers in the world to create an award-winning book called "Beautiful Code".
+A couple of years later, I persuaded top researchers in software engineering to describe key results from empirical studies of how people actually program in another book called "Making Software", and more recently, I've been managing a series of books called "The Architecture of Open Source Applications", in which the lead designers of major open source projects describe how their programs are put together.

 [cut to Marian Petre talking about marrying research with practice]